zstumgoren/betterpython/README.md

 But here's the downside: Now you need to remember or document the order in which to run the scripts.
 Wouldn't it be nice if you could run them all at once in addition to one at a time?

-The good news is that there's a simple way to do that: Simply create one final module to import and run the functions from your new modules.
+The good news is that there's a simple way to do that: Create one final module to import and run the functions from your new modules.

 #### Interlude